- Cleanliness - Did Vikings Take Baths?

 Trelleborg - Viking Ring Fortresses - (Viking Castles)

-Trelleborg is the word for a Viking Ring Fortress or a Viking Castle.
+Trelleborg is the word for a Vikings Ring Fortress or a Viking Castle.
 10th century Danish ring castles are one of the clearest evidence of a centralized power structure in Denmark’s late Viking Age.

 There are seven such fortresses known, however there are most certainly more to be found: